harsh-doshii/harsh-doshii.github.io/content/posts/51_post.md

 +++

-I found the easiest way to track analytics for my personal blog, and it is super easy as well!
+I found the easiest way to track analytics for my personal blog, and it is free as well!
 I simply logged into [umami](https://umami.is/) and added a small `<script>` snippet that they provided in the `<head>` tag of my index.html.

 It is a much better alternative to google analytics!